Chapter 7 Bankruptcy

 How much money you make has a big impact on a chapter 7 bankruptcy case.
 In most situations, if you make less than Florida’s median family income for a family of your size, you will automatically have the right to a discharge of your unsecured debts under chapter 7.
 Even if your income is greater than the state median, it is still possible to qualify for a chapter 7 bankruptcy if you pass a “means test.”
 You must fill out a detailed form that asks information about your income and expenses.
 There are standards in the Bankruptcy Code, and if the results of the means test show that your “disposable income” is below a certain level or percentage of your non-priority, unsecured debt, then you can still obtain a chapter 7 discharge.
 To find out more about the median income levels, please view this link:

 Chapter 13 bankruptcy might be a better option if you have a steady income and want to keep certain property that is not protected in a chapter 7.
-For more information on bankruptcy or how we can help you with all of the above and more, please call us today at (754) 400-5150 or contact us online.
+If you or anyone you know is considering filing for bankruptcy and obtaining a fresh start from debt and financial challenges, call our Fort Lauderdale and Hollywood bankruptcy lawyers today at (754) 400-5150 or contact us online.
 Let the Law Offices of Evan M. Rosen serve you!